mariuz/atom-reader/README.txt

 All the testcases can be executed by the command tools/runuitests (Requires jscoverage in the path)

-LIMITATIONS OF THE PROTOTYPE
+TODO:

-* No user login
+* User login with Oauth
-* Changes are not persistent as it lacks a backend
+* Changes to be persistent on backend

 Initial AUTHORS